YubiHSM 2 SDK Tools And Libraries

 Python Library

 The Python library allows you to interface with a YubiHSM 2 through both the Connector service and direct USB connection using the Python programming language.
-It supports both Python 2 and Python 3.
+It supports Python 3.8 or later.

 The recommended way to install the library is by using pip inside a virtualenv.
 To create and activate a virtualenv, run: